MunGell/awesome-for-beginners/README.md

 - [Check It Out](https://github.com/jwu910/check-it-out) _(label: good-first-issue)_ <br> Check It Out is an ncurses-like CLI to let the user interactively navigate and select a git branch to check out.
 - [Create React App](https://github.com/facebook/create-react-app) _(label: good-first-issue)_ <br> Create React apps with no build configuration.
 - [cypress](https://github.com/cypress-io/cypress) _(label: good first issue)_ <br> Fast, easy and reliable testing for anything that runs in a browser.
+- [Dummy User API](https://dummyuser.vercel.app/) _(label: good first issue)_ <br> Our API can quickly produce a variety of profiles for your application, giving it a boost with actual user data and providing a lively and interesting user experience while saving you time.
 - [electron](https://github.com/electron/electron) _(label: good-first-issue)_ <br> Build cross platform desktop apps with JavaScript, HTML, and CSS
 - [Ember.js](https://github.com/emberjs/ember.js) _(label: Good-for-New-Contributors)_ <br> A JavaScript framework for creating ambitious web applications.
 - [Ember.js Data](https://github.com/emberjs/data) _(label: Good-for-New-Contributors)_ <br> A data persistence library for Ember.js.